dotnet/android-samples/android-n/ScopedDirectoryAccess/README.md

 ---
 name: Xamarin.Android - Scoped Directory Access Sample
-description: "Demonstrates how to use the Scoped Directory Access API introduced Android N to easily access specific directories #androidnougat"
+description: "Demonstrates how to use the Scoped Directory Access API introduced Android N to easily access specific directories (Android Nougat)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidnougat
 urlFragment: android-n-scopeddirectoryaccess
 ---
-# Scoped Directory Access Sample
+# Scoped Directory Access Sample for Xamarin.Android

 This sample demonstrates how to use the Scoped Directory Access API introduced Android N to easily access specific directories.
 This serves as an alternative to having to define READ_EXTERNAL_STORAGE or WRITE_EXTERNAL_STORAGE permissions in your manifest.